 Your instructor is an Autodesk Certified Instructor and also an experienced architectural project manager who uses Revit on a daily basis, preparing construction documents for commercial, medical and biotech projects.

-To help you learn Revit online, you will be provided source Revit files, which you will use to start your project.
-You will be provided videos which will guide you through the learning process.
-There will be quizzes relating to your project as well as to your reading assignments.
-There will be discussion forums in which you will be participating.
-There will be regular progress submissions of the work you completed and there will also be 1:1 time with your instructor.
+You will be provided both source Revit files, which you will use to start your project, as well as videos which will guide you through the learning process.
+There will be quizzes relating to your project as well as discussion forums in which you will be participating.
+There will also be regular progress submissions of the work you completed and 1:1 time with your instructor.

-- Integrate DWG files to create Revit details and plan views for subsequent sheet layout.
+- Integrate DWG Files to create Revit details.

 - Tag elements for cost estimation and material take-offs.